chellej80/Embarr-Equestrian-Testimonials/README.md

 Admin User can approve a review | Y
 Admin User can create/update/delete users | Y

-### Bugs
+## Bugs

 - CSS did not transfer to Heroku - Fixed by installed whitenoise as a fix
 - Register linked to sign out page - Fixed by updating link in base.html
-- Edit/delete reviews was accesible to all logged in users on all reviews - fixed by linking username to the review.name from the review model.
+- Edit/delete reviews was accessible to all logged in users on all reviews - fixed by linking username to the review.name from the review model and updating the logic in the post detail html.

-### Content
+## Content

 I reviewed all content on the site for:
 - Grammar and spelling mistakes.